Camp Rock: Soundtrack

 The Camp Rock soundtrack features lead vocals from Demi Lovato, Jonas Brothers, Roshon Fegan, Renee Sandstrom, Meaghan Martin, Jordan Francis and Aaryn Doyle.
 It was released on June 17, 2008, by Walt Disney Records.
 Full songs of the album were made available on Camp Rock's official web site for one week beginning June 10, and the full soundtrack premiered on Radio Disney on June 14, during Planet Premiere: Camp Rock.
 The soundtrack was released in the United Kingdom one month later on July 14.

 The album reached top ten in six countries, among which peaked at number 3 for four weeks on the US Billboard 200 album charts, selling over 188,000 units in its first week.
 It also topped the Soundtrack chart in the country.
 The album was certified Platinum by the Recording Industry Association of America (RIAA) after selling over a million copies in the United States.
 In Brazil, Mexico and Spain, the album was also certified platinum by the PMB, AMPROFON and PROMUSICAE respectively.

 Release and marketing

 Home media

 The DVD and Blu-ray of the film, titled Camp Rock: Extended Rock Star Edition, was released by Walt Disney Studios Home Entertainment on August 19, 2008.
 It was released in November in other countries, and on December 1 in the United Kingdom, only on DVD.
-Both the DVD and Blu-ray release contains an extended ending, the music videos, sing-along and karaoke functions, a gallery and more bonus features.
+Both the DVD and Blu-ray release contains an extended ending with an additional musical number ("Our Time Is Here"), the music videos, sing-along and karaoke functions, a gallery and more bonus features.